tektoncd/pipeline/docs/getting-started.md

 You will need an account on [Docker Hub](https://hub.docker.com).

-Make sure you are in the tekton-pipelines namespace if you have tekton installed.

 ## Creating and running a `Task`

 A [`Task`](tasks.md) defines a series of `steps` that run in a desired order and complete a set amount of build work.
 Every `Task` runs as a Pod on your Kubernetes cluster with each `step` as its own container.
 For example, the following `Task` outputs "Hello World":